 - Using a dedicated WordPress plugin

-Completely manually requires more time and leaves more room for error so in this guide we’re just going to cover number 2 and 3.
+- Completely manually requires more time and leaves more room for error, so in this guide, you’ll find out about number two and three.

-You now need to copy and paste the tracking code you saved from before into the ‘site-wide Footer Code’.
+- Copy and paste the tracking code you saved from before into the “site-wide Footer Code.”

 Key point: It may take some time for your data to begin tracking.
 Don’t be alarmed if you see no traffic on your Google Analytics account.

-There is a free and a paid version (paid version for those wanting to use the advanced features of Google Analytics.
+There is a free and a paid version.
+The paid version for those who want to use the advanced features of Google Analytics.
 Here’s how to set it up:

-Once it’s been installed and activated hover over the Insights section on the left-hand side admin panel in your WordPress dashboard.
-Then click ‘settings’.
+- Once you’ve installed and activated it, hover over the Insights section on the left-hand side admin panel in your WordPress dashboard and click “settings.”

-Copy this code and return back to your WordPress window you had open before.
+- Copy this code and return to your WordPress window you had open before.

-Choose an Analytics profile.
-If you just have the one site, that’s the only one that will appear.
+- Choose an Analytics profile.
+If you only have one site, that’s the one that will appear.

 Using Google Analytics with WordPress